mhirmand/uav-delivery-optimization-dp/README.md

 ## Examples

-Several example inputs and their solutions are provided in the `examples` folder.
+Several example inputs and their solutions (obtained using the default UAV speed and wait times) are provided in the `examples` folder.
 These examples span problems of small (a few waypoints), medium (less than ~100 waypoints), and large (over ~100 waypoints) size.